ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

       <div class="content">
         <h3>Free release upgrades and archive</h3>
         <ul>
-          <li>All release upgrades during the license period are included, no matter if patch, feature or major release.</li>
+          <li>All new versions released during the license period are included, regardless of whether it is a patch, a feature or a major release.</li>
           <li>All releases, including license files, published during the license period are available in a secured individual release archive.</li>
         </ul>
       </div>